"The process showed me how to put together a show without compromising

-Restorative practices have ancient roots in Indigenous cultures worldwide, focusing on repairing harm and relationships rather than just punishment.
-The idea that a thriving community is inherently interconnected.
-When harm occurs, it does not simply affect those involved, but the entire community.
+Restorative practices have ancient roots in Indigenous cultures worldwide that focus on repairing harm.
+It employs the idea that a thriving community is interconnected and when harm occurs it does not simply affect those involved, but the entire community.

-powerful voices of young emerging playwrights of color who address social justice issues through their work.
+Young Griots, a collaborative student play development program, celebrates the powerful voices of young emerging playwrights of color who address social change through their work.

 Professor Hart looks forward to collaborating with the Department of Media, Journalism and Film at Howard University for Young Griots: New Works for the Stage 2026.

-Young Griots: New Works for the Stage in Performance
+Young Griots: New Works for the Stage 2025

 Rehearsal Photos: Echo Chamber by Kevoy Somerville